What's new in version 9 (April 2017, updated November 2023)?

 This article describes changes and new features in Pascal Analyzer version 9, compared to the previous version 8.
 The new version has been enhanced with a lot of smaller and greater features.
 As part of our continuing quality work, there are also numerous optimizations and error fixes.

-There are in this version 16 new report sections, and the total number of sections is now 231.
-These sections are divided over the 51 different reports.
+There are in this version one new report, and 22 new report sections.
+The total number of sections is now 237.
+These sections are divided over 52 different reports.

 New section in Strong Warnings Report: "Index error" (STWA4)